-Assignment 12: Read Hendricks pages 229-272 and Zuck pages 194-278.
+Assignment 12: Read Hendricks, Living by the Book pages 229-272 and Zuck, Basic Bible Interpretation pages 194-278.
 In a Word document indicate you finished reading this reading and list five things you learned from your reading.
+Participate in the discussion board.
 (25 points)